iddqd-uk/cluster-playbook/README.md

 ## 📖 Overview

-This repository contains [Ansible][ansible] playbook for installing and configuring the Nomad cluster for the `iddqd.uk`.
+This repository contains [Ansible][ansible] playbook for installing and configuring the dead simple Nomad cluster for the `iddqd.uk`.
 Where possible, it is automated with bots and GitHub actions.

 ## 📁 Directories & files